crespohector/welcome-to-mod-7/README.md

 5. *Bonus* Search: Backend Fetch w/ Params (ideal), Frontend filtering.
 6. *Bonus* Google API: Integration

-First feature has to be **full** CRUD. and the second feature can be **3/4** CRUD or full CRUD.
-In the example above, the bookings feature has create, read, and Delete.
-Ideally, update and delete performs the same action so this feature would be considered 3/4 CRUD.
+The first feature has to be **full** CRUD. and the second feature can be **3/4** CRUD or full CRUD.
+In the example above, the bookings feature has the create, read, and Delete.
+Ideally, update and delete perform the same action so this feature would be considered 3/4 CRUD.

 [Example Scorecard Link](https://docs.google.com/spreadsheets/d/1koN-rcsiGkHTLgI1H7SLbGqohdotLh2ed-0ybl60eVk/edit#gid=1184667675)